Nasha Jurm Aur Gangsters: Production

 Raj kumar patra also join the cast who is director & producer of the film.
 Rup kumar patra who already on the lead cast, he also join the direction part.

 Release

-The film was release on 20 September 2024 in cinemas.
+The film was released on 20 September 2024 in cinemas.

 Reception

-Amit Bhatia from ABP News gave this movie 2 star out of 5, praising It was a good effort to showcase the world of crime in low budget, its approach to the making and acting is good level.
-Bengali audience may like this film but it probably won't fit for pan-india level and the reason for this scale.
+Amit Bhatia from ABP News gave this movie 2 stars out of 5, praising it as a good effort to showcase the world of crime on a low budget, and that its approach to the making and acting is of a good level.
+He stated that the Bengali audience may like this film but it probably won't be a fit for the pan-India level for this reason.

-Also Vaartha give this film review.
+Vaartha noted that limited budget affected production quality and scale.